capiscio/capiscio-sdk-python/examples/simple_agent/README.md

 # Simple Secured A2A Agent Example

-This example demonstrates how to build a complete A2A agent with CapiscIO Security integrated.
+This example demonstrates how to build a complete A2A agent with the CapiscIO Python SDK integrated.

 ## What This Example Shows